wade-cheng/compile-typst-site/docs/index.md

 # compile-typst-site

-`compile-typst-site` is a binary utility for static site generation using Typst.
+`compile-typst-site` is a command-line program for static site generation using Typst.
 It takes a directory structure like this:

 ```
 .